- Q: What is the general format of a resume?

 - Q: How often do I need to update my resume?

-- A: You should update your resume for every job (or job type) you apply for; using each job description as your outline to highlight your skills with the skills required.
+- A: Update as often as needed.
+You should update your resume for every job (or job type) you apply for; using each job description as your outline to highlight your skills with the skills required.

 - Q: How many pages is a typical resume in length?